emily1618/Data-Portfolio/interview_cheatsheet.md

 Under fit
   - An underfit model has high bias and low variance.
 - A model with high variance means it fits the training data very well but does a poor job predicting the testing data.
 It other words, it memorizes the training data very well and is not able to predict the test data due to low generalization.
-  - Over fit
+Over fit
-  - An overfit model means it has high variance and low bias.
+  - An overfit model means it has high variance (unsable due to small variation) and low bias (hard to work with new data).
+  - Capture too much noise.
+Solving for one specific incident intead of general solution
   - Checking for overfitting.
 If score is close, may not be a case of overfitting
   - ```print('Training set score: {:.4f}'.format(clf.score(X_train, y_train)))